flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - Meeting that happens on Fridays at 9am PT
         - [[End Surveillance Capitalism]]
             - -> https://esc.fyi
+        - How to organize/contribute without starting Yet Another Organization in a crowded environment

 ## [[2023-07-05]]
 - a [[meeting]].